jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >
 >If a test comes back positive, what's the probability that the patient has the condition?

-The answer is a bit surprising at only about 9%.
+The answer is a bit surprisingly low at only about 9%.
 It uses [Bayes’ Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) which can be a bit intimidating.

 To get an easier to understand explanation, follow up with:
 >Explain it to me without the detailed math.